byronkarlen/Ledger/FRICTION-LOG.md

   text by a frame.
 Fixed permanently with a fixed-width field — no layout change, nothing to flicker.
 A rejected character still paints for one frame before the sanitizer removes it; that's inherent to JS-side validation.
+- **Reanimated `exiting` animations can't tell WHY a component unmounted.** A `SlideOutLeft` exit meant for deletions also fired when a filter change removed rows — every leaving row "flew off" at once.
+If an exit animation should accompany only one cause of unmount, drive it explicitly (a flag + deferred removal) or use a cause-scoped mechanism like a delete-only `LayoutAnimation.configureNext`.
 - **The one-frame lag generalizes: text, prefixes, and styles.** A "$" prefix that only joins the value with the first digit paints the bare digit for a frame before the round-trip shoves the $ in — the prefix must already live in the *native* text (value is